 “I have a real tricky time hearing folks who don’t believe in themselves.”Ted Lasso, Season 1: episode 3

-If you haven’t watched Ted Lasso, the Apple TV+ series that swept the 2021 Emmy Awards, I recommend you give it a try.
+If you haven’t watched Ted Lasso, the Apple TV+ series that swept the 2021 Emmy Awards, you might want to give it a try.
 Ted is a folksy American football coach who’s hired to coach a professional English soccer team despite knowing very little about the sport.
 The show is well-written, warm-hearted, and exactly the dose of optimism, hope, and inspiration we need right now.
 Here’s a poem for today about believing in yourself.
 I think Ted would approve.

 Variation on a Theme by Rilke